meyvn/command_extension/README.md

 end
 ```

-Another example with subcommand, in this example, you are sure that emails will be sent only if the transaction is completed
+Another example with subcommand, you are sure that emails will be sent only if the transaction is completed

 ```ruby
 class BaseCommand